pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 $5 ==> -10
 ```

+### Referencing

 Sometimes, a method references variables or other methods that are defined later in a class.
 These are called forward references.
-Since in JShell the code is entered and evaluated sequentially, code that uses forward reference cannot be invoked until these references are evaluated.
+Since in JShell the code is entered and evaluated sequentially, code that uses forward reference **cannot be invoked** until these references are evaluated.
 Take the following method declaration for example:
 ```java
 jshell> int addMagicNumber(int number) {
    ...> return number + MAGIC_NUMBER;